Development Review, Permitting & Building Inspections

 If you do not wish to use their services, you may pay the City of Columbia directly by other traditional methods such as cash or check.

-NOTICE OF INTENTION TO ADOPT BUILDING CODES
+NOTICE OF ADOPTION OF BUILDING CODES

 Mandatory codes include the: